-I have used the English translation of the Tao Te ching by Victor H. Mair (1990).
-In cases of disagreement with his interpretation of the text, I provide my own translation, which is marked by an asterisk.
-The concluding translation of Solovyev is also my own.
+1.1 have used the English translation of the Tao Te ching by Victor H. Mair (1 990).
+In cases of disagreement with his interpretation of the text, I provide my own translation, which is indicated with the superscript "I." The concluding translation by Solovyev is also my own.